raj23manj/react-basics/README.md

   * src -> components
     * used to keep dumb component, i.e stateless components
   * src -> containers
-    * used to keep components which manage states, class based or function based(useState)
+    * used to keep components which manage states, class based or function based(useState). which encloses other function components
   * src -> assets
     * to store logos
   * src -> hoc